liewyishen/yorishiro/README.md

 AGPL-3.0.
 Individuals unharmed; anyone running this as a service opens their code.
 The legal continuation of the project's values.

+## Contributing

+Contributions require signing the [CLA](CLA.md) — the bot will prompt you on your first PR.

 ---

 *Everything above is engineering; none of it is magic.*